Matthew HarwoodJungian Analysis, Psychotherapy, Internal Family Systems

 Internal Family Systems (IFS)

-Internal Family Systems (IFS) is a radical new way of doing psychotherapy which has been pioneered in the USA by Dr Richard Schwartz and is becoming more and more popular within the therapy world internationally.
+Internal Family Systems (IFS) is a radical new way of doing psychotherapy.
+It was pioneered in the USA by Dr Richard Schwartz and is fast becoming more and more popular with therapists around the world.
 It is a cutting-edge approach which specialises in working in the borderland between psyche & soma (mind & body).
 Prof Bessel van der Kolk, the world’s leading authority on working with trauma, has described it as: ‘the treatment method all clinicians should know.’

 IFS has an established legacy of effectiveness in treating depression, anxiety, and pretty much most of the psychological & emotional issues which comes into the consulting room.
 It is a treatment par excellence for working with trauma.
 It is recognised as being an ‘evidence-based therapy’ in the USA, and its approach is both gentle and respectful.
 It has revolutionised my practice as a Jungian Analyst, and because the results are so beneficial, I am using it more and more in my work

 The Underlying Assumption

 Contrary to what many of us may think, IFS starts by recognising that no person is a single, integrated, unified human being.
 The truth is that we all have many different ‘parts’, and they don’t all see eye-to-eye.
 Don’t worry, this doesn’t mean we suffer from the illness known as Multiple Personality Disorder!
 Multiplicity of parts is in fact a normal, healthy human experience.
 It gives us our richness.
 But it is also our curse.
 So many of our ‘parts’ are in internal conflict, and try to pull us in different directions.
 And that’s why we end up with problems and stucknesses which prevent us from living life to the full, and achieving our maximum potential.

 This isn’t so strange as it sounds.
 The truth is that we all know about ‘parts’ when we find ourselves in everyday speech saying things like:-